 The key is to dress for the environment you work in, take your cues from the management team (if you wear what they are wearing then you can’t have interpreted the dress code incorrectly), and invest in a great suit jacket.
 You can throw it on over almost anything and instantly add a smart business feel to any outfit.

 One place you’ll almost certainly want to wear something a little more formal than a business casual dress code is at a wedding.
-The dress code for a wedding can vary so widely depending on the type of wedding so it’s easy to see why people, and particularly women, struggle to decide on an outfit.
+The dress code for a wedding can vary so widely it’s easy to see why people, and particularly women, struggle to decide on an outfit.
 But don’t worry, we have the solutions to all your questions!

-From black tie weddings, to semi-formal weddings, to beach and resort weddings, the outfits you choose will vary wildly.
-No matter what kind of wedding you choose, the key is to choosing a dress that makes you feel both pretty and comfortable, and accessorising with coordinating bags, shoes, and embellished accessories.
+From black tie weddings, to semi-formal weddings, to beach and resort weddings, the key is to choose a dress that makes you feel both pretty and comfortable, and to accessorise with coordinating bags, shoes, and embellished accessories.

 One top tip to bare in mind is that, in our increasingly environmentally friendly times, single use outfits just aren’t fashionable any more.
 The cost to the planet is simply too high.
 Instead look for a dress that serves multiple functions that you could wear again and again.

 Semi-formal is a popular dress code, particularly for parties.
 In real terms, wearing semi-formal attire translates to wearing something polished and fashion forward, such as an A-line dress that falls just below the knee or an embellished kaftan.
 If you prefer not to wear skirts and dresses, you could even opt for a well-fitting two piece suit, paired with decadent evening accessories such as velvet heels, gem-embellished clutch bags, and dramatic jewellery.